How Challenger Limited Accelerated Finance Transformation

 “We are focusing on maximizing our finance transformation technology investments.
 With Workiva in particular, it's a testament to how well the platform has been received by the team,” David said.
 “There is still a long list of existing reports that the team wants to transition onto the Workiva platform.”

-Discover how the Workiva platform can transform your financial reporting processes and request a demo.
+Discover how the Workiva platform can transform your financial reporting processes.

 1 At September 30, 2022